jake-87/asm-in-py/README.md

 ## Install
 Linux:
 Simply extract the files into a directory, and run ```python main.py```.
-Still working on a makefile :p
+Still working on an install script :p

 MacOS:
 Same as Linux, make sure that you have python installed.